haydnv/tinychain/client/README.md

 pip3 install tinychain
 ```

-If you don't have a Tinychain host already available for testing, you'll also need to download the [latest release](http://github.com/haydnv/tinychain/releases) from GitHub.
+If you don't have a TinyChain host already available for testing, you'll also need to download the [latest release](http://github.com/haydnv/tinychain/releases) from GitHub.
 Note that binary releases are only available for 64-bit x86 Linux at this time.
-If you have `cargo` installed, you can compile and install Tinychain for your platform by running `cargo install tinychain`.
+If you have `cargo` installed, you can compile and install TinyChain for your platform by running `cargo install tinychain`.
 Using `cargo install` should add the `tinychain` command to your `PATH`, so you can just set `TC_PATH = "tinychain"` in the "Hello, World!" example below.

 To check that everything is working, try this "Hello, World!" program: